jrheard/blog/_drafts/watercolorbot.md

 	turn_right(1)
 ```

 If you've got a WaterColorBot lying around, you can use this library too!
-Just check out the [documentation](http://madison-wcb.readthedocs.io/en/latest/) and go nuts.
+Just check out the [documentation](http://madison-wcb.readthedocs.io/en/latest/) or [source code](https://github.com/jrheard/madison_wcb) and go nuts.

 Here's one student's program in action: